Basic Product Architecture

 Here are a few of our guiding principles:

-We have to be backward compatible in all APIs; especially, because our clients have custom code in our extensible areas.
+We have to be backward compatible in all APIs; mainly, because our clients have custom code in our extensible areas.

 We regularly look at single points of failure and have recovery plans with warm standby databases and services.